-A discussion of the men and women who have served as judicial officers in Superior Court of Benton and Franklin Counties would not be complete without an understanding of the history of the judicial district.
+A discussion of the men and women who have served as judicial officers in Superior Court of Benton and Franklin Counties would not be complete without an understanding of the history of Benton and Franklin Counties and the judicial district.
 Washington became a state on November 11, 1889.

-Franklin County was established on November 28, 1883 out of Whitman County.
-It was named in honor of Benjamin Franklin.
-Originally, the county seat was the town of Ainsworth.
 Pasco became the county seat in 1885.
-The first courthouse was located in Ainsworth.
-The small courthouse and jail were relocated to Pasco.
+The first courthouse and jail were relocated from Ainsworth to Pasco.
 A second courthouse was constructed in 1889.
 It was located on Lewis Street, near the railroad depot.
 In 1913 a third courthouse was completed.
-Designed by C. Lewis Wilson, it is considered a superbly syled example of courthouse archtecture.
+Designed by C. Lewis Wilson, it is considered a superbly styled example of courthouse architecture.
 It was entered on the National Registry of Historic Places in 1978.

 Benton County did not exist at the time of statehood.
 It was established on March 8, 1905 out of Yakima and Kittitas Counties.
 It was named for Thomas Hart Benton, lawyer, newspaper editor, and Missouri congressman who brawled with Andrew Jackson, injuring the latter.
 The county seat is Prosser.